 The Company owns a 100% interest in a group of mineral claims known as the Gemini lithium property ("Gemini").
 These claims were acquired by way of staking.
 Gemini is located in the Lida Valley, Esmeralda County, Nevada.
-Refer to Note 7(k) for details of the option of Gemini to Advantage by the Company, which was terminated during the year ended September 30, 2017.
+Refer to Note 8(1) for details of the option of Gemini to Advantage by the Company which was terminated during the year ended September 30, 2017.

-On September 21, 2016, the Company entered into a Definitive Joint Venture Agreement with Eureka Resources Inc. ("Eureka"), a public company with directors and officers in common with the Company, to sell a 50% participating interest in the Gemini project.
+On September 21, 2016, the Company entered into a Definitive Joint Venture Agreement with Kore Mining Ltd. (formerly Eureka Resources Inc.) ("Kore") to sell a 50% participating interest in the Gemini project.
+Kore was related by virtue of common directors.
 Both parties' interests are 50% each.
 The joint venture is not conducted through a separate entity.
-Eureka is the operator of the project.
+Kore is the operator of the project.

-Eureka earned a 50% participating interest in Gemini by reimbursing the Company for 50% of the Gemini acquisition and evaluation costs.
-In addition, Eureka issued the Company a total of 500,000 common shares with a fair value of \$39,500.
+Kore earned a 50% participating interest in Gemini by reimbursing the Company for 50% of the Gemini acquisition and evaluation costs.
+In addition, Kore issued the Company 50,000 common shares with a fair value of \$39,500.
+Kore completed a 10:1 share consolidation on October 30, 2018 which is reflected in the above share total.